Ken Avery begins his 13th year as Gardener.

 There was a long list of Honorary Directors but four were named Ex-officio members: Kenneth Avery, Dorothy Binder, Catherine Faragher and Walter Lehnert.
 This was the first time that the Garden Curator became an Ex-officio board member instead of a voting board member - a practice continued to the present day.
 Mrs. Binder, Mrs Crone and Mr. Ramberg were original founding directors of the Friends.

-Officers elected were: Robert Dassett Jr., President; Calvin C. DeLaittre, 1st Vice President; Alvin Witt, 2nd Vice-president; Mrs. Mildred Olson, Secretary-Treasurer.
+Officers elected at the board meeting following the annual meeting were: Robert Dassett Jr., President; Calvin C. DeLaittre, 1st Vice President; Alvin Witt, 2nd Vice-president; Mrs. Mildred Olson, Secretary-Treasurer.

 Catherine Faragher wrote:

-“A mystery this summer has been a clump of Purple Bergamot [Monarda media Willd.] (vivid American Beauty color) not to be confused with the pale lavender Wild Bergamot or red Oswego Tea.
+“A mystery this summer has been a clump of Purple Bergamot [Monarda media] (vivid American Beauty color) not to be confused with the pale lavender Wild Bergamot or red Oswego Tea.
 Mr. Avery says he doesn't know where it came from.
 It just appeared”

 “The tall blue Bellflower, which almost disappeared last year, made an excellent comeback and some other plants have done exceptionally well also.
 This year, for example, the Wild Poinsettia is blooming in greater numbers than I can remember its ever doing before; the Rattlesnake-root seems to be everywhere; and just today the Downy Gentian started blooming.
 In the bog, the Cardinal-flower seems to have exploded.
 They have been increasing steadily over the last few years but for the last two years, the bog seems to have belonged to the Cardinal-flower.”